 Open Source

 Python is open source.
-It means there is no need to pay money for license.
+It means there is no need to pay money for a license.
 Python is free.

 Python can be downloaded from a website www.python.org for free.